You have 1 PagePop. View

-An additional reminder about students who seek accommodations or extended-time testing for the SAT or ACT: You will need to begin this process by contacting Cindy Blood, Interim Director of Academic Support, at least seven weeks prior to the given test date.
+An additional reminder about students who seek accommodations or extended-time testing for the SAT or ACT: You will need to begin this process by contacting Cindy Blood, Assistant Dean of Academics for Academic Support, at least seven weeks prior to the given test date.
 You can read more about this process in Chapter 3: Testing for College Admission in our College Counseling Handbook.

 Please note: Standby ticket holders are NOT guaranteed a seat.

 Students are able to take AP exams on campus this spring.
 The dates offered by CollegeBoard are May 6 – May 10, 2019 and May 13 – May 17, 2019.
 Students should talk to Rachel Culley in the Studies Office if they would like more information about registering and taking these exams.
 Materials are located in the Studies & College offices if you would like to understand more or you can visit www.collegeboard.org/apstudents.

 If you are potentially a college-level athlete, the whole college application process may be quite different from your peers.
 Here are a few tips to keep in mind as you begin to think about athletics in college:

 Playing sports at Lawrence Academy does not guarantee that you will be recruited at any level.
 Talk to your coach at Lawrence Academy or your club coach if you play for a team outside of school to help determine where you may fall in terms of playing your sport(s) at the collegiate level.
 Research done by the N.C.A.A. provides a snapshot of the percentage of students who will go on to play collegiate level athletics at a N.C.A.A. member school: High School to College Athletics